ZoolanderMicro/CharlieSpire_T45/README.md

   storage space (Maximum is 4096 bytes).
   Global variables use 13 bytes
   (5% of dynamic memory).
-This code was inspired by work done by Steve Yoshida.
-  I expanded upon his spire test code.
+This code was inspired by work done by Steve Yoshida (stevesprojectpages.com/) I expanded upon his spire test code.
   Spire orientation of first LED (bottom)
   PIN_A is cathode, PIN_B is red LED,